it's weird, it's average 🤷♀️

 We work in an office that provides customer service, among other things.
 We engage with the public in person, over the phone, through email and through text.
 Slug and I are almost exclusively in charge of sending out text campaigns – like, pay your bill, sign up for this, the deadline for this is on this date.
 That changed when another department – marketing – looked at our texts and decided that they could be improved upon.

 I said quietly, almost mouthing the words, and very matter-of-factly, “I’m about to bail.”
 (Normally, I would never use the word “bail” like that.
-I was so enraged that I was falling back on SoCal slang.)
+I was fuming and falling back on SoCal slang.)

 Her eyes got really wide and she mouthed back, “I KNOW.”